qualipool/swissrets/docs/Categories.md

 Categories help group the properties sensibly.
 These tend to only make sence in combination with [utilizations](./Utilizations).

+Categories should answer the question _«How is this listing built?»_ or _«What structure does it have?»_.
+This should not be confused with utilities.

 ### All categories

 key | description